-Such claims, however, often fail to recognize that FHA uses the same private lender and servicer delivery system that conventional mortgage providers use.
-FHA and/or Ginnie Mae (the government-owned analog to the government-sponsored enterprises [GSEs]) have in many cases led the way in demonstrating the viability of technical innovations.
+However such claims often fail to recognize that FHA utilizes the same private lender and servicer delivery system that conventional mortgage providers utilize.
+FHA and/or Ginnie Mae (the government-owned analog to the GSEs) have in many cases led the way in demonstrating the viability of technical innovations.
 Early on FHA demonstrated the value of the long-term, fixed-rate, self-amortizing mortgage and paved the way for the modern mortgage lending industry with development of minimum property construction and appraisal standards.
-Indeed, FHA demonstrated the viability of mortgage insurance, and Ginnie Mae pioneered the use of mortgage-backed securities, which were quickly adopted by the conventional market.
-Moreover, FHA pioneered lower downpayments, higher payment-to-income ratios, graduated payment mortgages, the 1- to 5-year adjustable-rate mortgage, underwriting guidelines for borrowers with nontraditional credit histories, and Home Equity Conversion Mortgages (reverse mortgages) for elderly homeowners (Bunce et al., 1995: 9-3).
-In addition, FHA has worked with industry to develop an automated credit underwriting capacity for FHA lending and continues to provide publically available data on which government, industry, and academe rely for analysis and understanding of mortgage credit markets inclusive of prepayment and default.8 Looking forward, FHA may continue to play a significant role in developing standards and guidelines in the industry to address unique or specific challenges.
+Indeed, FHA demonstrated the viability of mortgage insurance itself and Ginnie Mae pioneered the use of mortgage backed securities, which were quickly adopted by the conventional market.
+Moreover, FHA pioneered lower-down-payments, higher-payment-to-income ratios, graduated payment

+FHA and Ginnie Mae have led the way in demonstrating the viability of many technical innovations. mortgages, the 1-5 year adjustable rate mortgage, underwriting guidelines for borrowers with non-traditional credit histories, and Home Equity Conversion Mortgages (reverse mortgages) for the elderly.24 In addition, FHA has worked with industry to develop an automated credit underwriting capacity for FHA lending and continues to provide publically-available data upon which government, industry, and academe rely for analysis and understanding of mortgage credit markets inclusive of